Location: in town, Port Washington, WI.

 Thus total elevation change is approximately 72'.

-Information (latitude, longitude, elevations, total drop, run length, shuttle length) all obtained from best extrapolation of data via the distance measuring tool from google.com/maps, USGS StreamStats, and other online resources.IMPORTANT NOTE: Other sources may show differing values (for elevations, total drop, gradient, class/rating, etc).
+Information (latitude, longitude, elevations, total drop, run length, shuttle length) all obtained from best extrapolation of data via the distance measuring tool from google.com/maps, USGS StreamStats, and other online resources.IMPORTANT NOTE: Various sources may show differing values (for elevations, total drop, gradient, class/rating, etc) than those reported here.
 All values should be merely for general comparative purposes.
 Relatively minor differences (even discrepancies up to 10-20% and more!) generally mean very little in the grand scheme of all things whitewater!
 Far more important than gradient and class/rating should be other less-quantifiable 'character factors' such as continuous versus pool/drop, wide-open routes versus constricted technical rapids, wide-channel with multiple routes versus narrow channel with essentially one route, gradual river banks versus rocky shores or steep-walled gorges, et cetera.Never rely solely on class/rating to decide if you should run a river/rapids!

 Recommended 'Companion Runs'